-Art.
-2 Sec.
+Sec.
 2.2.
-The rules do not apply to: a) Activities that relate exclusively to products, which do not fall under the defini- tion of a medicinal product, e.g., medical devices, skin care products and similar products, b Activities that are not aimed at healthcare professionals, e.g.: Dialogue and negotiations with decision-makers, including politicians and of- ficials, • The pharmaceutical industry's cooperation with patient organisations, • Promotion of medicinal products aimed at the general public, Press releases, etc., as well as information for investors, etc., and Patients and citizens, c) The conditions covered by the exceptions provided for in section 2 of the Execu- tive Order on Advertising of medicinal products, 1) Medicinal products labelling and package leaflets 2) Individual correspondence, if necessary, accompanied by documents of a non- promotional nature, that serves to answer a specific query on a specific me- dicinal product 3) Necessary specific information or documentation that serves safety, and not advertising, purposes 4) Price lists, product catalogues, etc., containing no other information about the medicinal products than their names, pharmaceutical form, strengths, pack sizes, prices and images of the product packaging, including price lists, product catalogues, etc., published on the internet with a purpose to e-sales for medicines.
-5) Informative material on health and disease provided there is no direct or in- direct reference to specific medicinal products.
-6) Patient information leaflets accompanying a prescription as part of prescrib- ing a medicinal product, or supplied by the pharmacy when dispensing me- dicinal products, which only contain factual information of importance to pa- tients and their relatives.
-The information in the leaflet must not conflict with product summaries.
-7) Press releases containing a) Brief, objective information on a medicinal product, b) which has general news value. b) which has general news value, c) with the press as the target group and d) That are circulated to or made available to a multiplicity of journalists or the media for the purpose of journalistic review and processing prior to publishing.
-8) Unedited and unabridged reproduction of a package leaflet, the officially approved product summary or a publicly available evaluation report, cf. art.
-72, section 1 of the Medicines Act, or an image of a medicine pack provided that the information is made available in such a way that users must actively search for the information. d) Cases relating to clinical research, which is reported to the scientific ethical
+The rules do not apply to: a) Activities that relate exclusively to products, which do not fall under the definition of a medicinal product, e.g., medical devices, skin care products and similar products, b) Activities that are not aimed at healthcare professionals, e.g.: Dialogue and negotiations with decision-makers, including politicians and officials, The pharmaceutical industry's cooperation with patient organisations, Promotion of medicinal products aimed at the general public, Press releases, etc., as well as information for investors, etc., and Patients and citizens, c) The conditions covered by the exceptions provided for in section 2 of the Executive Order on Advertising of medicinal products,

+- 1) Medicinal products labelling and package leaflets 2) Individual correspondence, if pacessary, accompanied by doc - 2) Individual correspondence, if necessary, accompanied by documents of a nonpromotional nature, that serves to answer a specific query on a specific medicinal product - 3) Necessary specific information or documentation that serves safety, and not advertising, purposes - 4) Price lists, product catalogues, etc., containing no other information about the medicinal products than their names, pharmaceutical form, strengths, pack sizes, prices and images of the product packaging, including price lists, product catalogues, etc., published on the internet with a purpose to e-sales for medicines. - 5) Informative material on health and disease provided there is no direct or indirect reference to specific medicinal products. - 6) Patient information leaflets accompanying a prescription as part of prescribing a medicinal product, or supplied by the pharmacy when dispensing medicinal products, which only contain factual information of importance to patients and their relatives.
+The information in the leaflet must not conflict with product summaries. - 7) Press releases containing - a) Brief, objective information on a medicinal product, - b) which has general news value, - c) with the press as the target group and - d) That are circulated to or made available to a multiplicity of journalists or the media for the purpose of journalistic review and processing prior to publishing. - 8) Unedited and unabridged reproduction of a package leaflet, the officially approved product summary or a publicly available evaluation report, cf. art.
+72, section 1 of the Medicines Act, or an image of a medicine pack provided that the information is made available in such a way that users must actively search for the information. - d) Cases relating to clinical research, which is reported to the scientific ethical committee system and the Danish Medicines Authority, except for Art.
+13, sections 3-10, which also applies to meetings, etc., in the context of clinical research as well as Art.
+15 and Art.
+16, which also applies to remuneration for services offered in connection with collaboration on clinical research.